Tpj-root/isro/Quiz_Assessment.md

 c.
 Study and support of life in space
 d.
 Growing plants in space

-c.
+Ans: c.
 Study and support of life in space

 ```